mrocklin/thesis/kalman-specialized.md

 Quantifying the Value of Mathematical Information
 -------------------------------------------------

 How much value does mathematical inference provide?
+Lets time the Kalman filter with and without certain mathematical predicates.